rizinorg/book/src/analysis/code_analysis.md

 There are a few options for this:

-- `anal.limits` - enables the range limits for analysis operations
+- `analysis.limits` - enables the range limits for analysis operations
-- `anal.from` - starting address of the limit range
+- `analysis.from` - starting address of the limit range
-- `anal.to` - the corresponding end of the limit range
+- `analysis.to` - the corresponding end of the limit range
-- `anal.in` - specify search boundaries for analysis.
+- `analysis.in` - specify search boundaries for analysis.
 You can set it to `io.maps`, `io.sections.exec`, `dbg.maps` and many more.
 For example:
-  - To analyze a specific memory map with `anal.from` and `anal.to`, set `anal.in = dbg.maps`.
+  - To analyze a specific memory map with `analysis.from` and `analysis.to`, set `analysis.in = dbg.maps`.
-  - To analyze in the boundaries set by `anal.from` and `anal.to`, set `anal.in=range`.
+  - To analyze in the boundaries set by `analysis.from` and `analysis.to`, set `analysis.in=range`.
-  - To analyze in the current mapped segment or section, you can put `anal.in=bin.segment` or `anal.in=bin.section`, respectively.
+  - To analyze in the current mapped segment or section, you can put `analysis.in=bin.segment` or `analysis.in=bin.section`, respectively.
-  - To analyze in the current memory map, specify `anal.in=dbg.map`.
+  - To analyze in the current memory map, specify `analysis.in=dbg.map`.
-  - To analyze in the stack or heap, you can set `anal.in=dbg.stack` or `anal.in=dbg.heap`.
+  - To analyze in the stack or heap, you can set `analysis.in=dbg.stack` or `analysis.in=dbg.heap`.
-  - To analyze in the current function or basic block, you can specify `anal.in=anal.fcn` or `anal.in=anal.bb`.
+  - To analyze in the current function or basic block, you can specify `analysis.in=analysis.fcn` or `analysis.in=analysis.bb`.

-Please see `e anal.in=??` for the complete list.
+Please see `e analysis.in=??` for the complete list.

 ### Jump tables

 Jump tables are one of the trickiest targets in binary reverse engineering.
 There are hundreds of different types, the end result depending on the compiler/linker and LTO stages of optimization.
-Thus rizin allows enabling some experimental jump tables detection algorithms using `anal.jmp.tbl` option.
+Thus rizin allows enabling some experimental jump tables detection algorithms using `analysis.jmp.tbl` option.
 Eventually, algorithms moved into the default analysis loops once they start to work on every supported platform/target/testcase.
 Two more options can affect the jump tables analysis results too:

-- `anal.jmp.indir` - follow the indirect jumps, some jump tables rely on them
+- `analysis.jmp.indir` - follow the indirect jumps, some jump tables rely on them
-- `anal.datarefs` - follow the data references, some jump tables use those
+- `analysis.datarefs` - follow the data references, some jump tables use those

 ### Platform specific controls